ream/website/docs/guide/introduction.md

 There's only one basic concept:

 You create an app by populating an entry file, says `index.js`.
-It will be server-rendered so that the initial rendering will faster than a normal SPA, after that the client-side app will take over it.
+It will be server-rendered so that the initial rendering will be faster than a normal SPA, after that the client-side app will take over it.

 If you'd like to learn and build a website with Ream, keep reading and you'll get there pretty fast.